Petrica-Taras/Sunbyte-IoT-Network-Arduino/Main_controller/README.md

 The camera needs to obviously be shut down
 ## In flight mode, camera is not facing the Sun but inside deadzone ##
 The camera needs to obviously be shut down
+## In flight mode, facing the Sun
+This is the most critical moment, probably the telescope heating may need to be cut, this is the only power that can be cut off.

+#Sequence of operation
+During ascent phase, only the main controller is online, keeping an eye on the temperature values of critical components.
+We don't expect to use any battery power until we actually reach the desired altitude level.
+During flight, the camera, telescope and possibly PC (to be determined after testing) might need to be powered off for a while to preserve battery.
+This is implemented via relays, this controller being the only one controlling relays.

+# Testing
+All results from testing (and possible improvements should go here).

+# Sensors
+* Thermocouples + their amplifiers (MAX31850K) - https://www.adafruit.com/product/270 and https://www.adafruit.com/product/1727
+* Current/Voltage sensors (INA219) - https://www.adafruit.com/product/904